 - The value of tools and supplies owned by the average hobbyist was $1,853.

 - 76% had a separate space for making projects in their homes.

 - 51% of scrapbookers reported spending at least 10 hours per month scrapbooking.

-Scrapbooking and the digital worldLike the advent of modern photography, the rise of the Internet has also helped scrapbooking grow and flourish into a multi-billion dollar industry.
+Scrapbooking and the Digital WorldLike the advent of modern photography, the rise of the Internet has also helped scrapbooking grow and flourish into a multi-billion dollar industry.
 Searching for scrapbook supplies online is now a walk in the park, especially with the fast-growing number of scrapbook websites and traditional scrapbook stores popping up every year.
 Keeping Memories Alive has paved the way for other stores such as Creative Memories Scrapbook Store, Making Memories, Stampin' Up!, and Close to My Heart.
 Similarly, crafting stores such as Altenew have started carrying scrapbook paper, scrapbook kits, scrapbooking stamps, and other scrapbooking tools to cater to the growing number of scrappers.
 The popularity of this once personal hobby had even reached scrapbookers in far-flung countries, all thanks to the power of the Internet.
-Scrapbookers can now easily download free digital layouts or templates that can be printed in their homes.
-Various embellishments such as stickers, wood veneers, journaling cards, washi tapes, cut files, die-cuts, etc., are now accessible to scrapbook lovers, making this hobby easier than before.
+Scrappers can now easily download free digital layouts or templates that can be printed in their homes.
+Various embellishments such as stickers, wood veneers, journaling cards, washi tapes, cut files, die-cuts, etc., are now accessible to enthusiasts, making this hobby easier than before.

 - To preserve precious memories for the next generation.

 - To celebrate a special occasion.

 - To simply remember a beautiful day or a funny and memorable thing that happened on that day.